Admany/SwiProx/README.md

 ## Credits
 - Mod by Admany
-- Thanks to the Minecraft modding community and all addon/port contributors!
 - Special thanks to everyone who helps test, suggest features, or spread the word!

 ---